G R A N T O B R I E N

 Flemish papers for sale (click here)

-Full-scale harpsichord, virginal, and stand drawings for harpsichords and virginals are available for sale (click here)
+Full-scale harpsichord, virginal and stand drawings of harpsichords and virginals are available for sale (click here)

 Harpsichord-making woods for sale

-A small amount of the important woods normally used by harpsichord makers is available for sale.
-This is all well-seasoned and of the highest quality available.
+A small amount of the important woods normally used by harpsichord makers is available for sale from this site.
+This wood is all very well-seasoned and of the highest quality available.

-The types of wood include accurately-quartered Italian spruce soundboard wood.
+The types of wood include accurately-quartered North-Italian spruce soundboard wood.
 This soundboard wood is sold only in flitches of about 6 to 15 planks.
-Each flitch is a succession of slices from the same tree, and these can be used (as most Flemish and French makers did) to make a soundboard that is perfectly uniform in colour and texture because it is all of exactly the same wood for the whole soundboard.
+Each flitch is a succession of slices from the same tree, and these can be used (as most Flemish and French makers did) to make a soundboard that is perfectly uniform in colour and texture because it is all of exactly the same wood, all from the same tree - for the whole of the soundboard.

-Also available is knot-free Italian cypress from Tuscany (cipresso netto), genuine African ebony and 20,000-year-old bog oak.
+Also available is a small amount of knot-free Italian cypress from Tuscany (cipresso netto) and some genuine African ebony (Diospyros crassiflora).

-All of this wood is air-dried and is now more than 30 years old.
+All of this wood was bought as air-dried, and is now more than 45 years old.

 For further details of quantities and prices please see the woods section of this site.

-The number of people who have visited this site since January, 2003 is .
+The number of visits this site had received since January, 2003 is .